foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/overview/overview.rst

 Introduction
 ------------

-The Machine Learning Inference Library is the basis for machine learning inference for lower power families of ARCv2 DSP cores (ARC EMxD and ARC HS4xD).
+The embARC Machine Learning Inference Library (MLI Library) is the basis for machine learning inference for lower power families of ARCv2 DSP cores (ARC EMxD and ARC HS4xD).
 Its purpose is to enable porting of machine learning models mostly based on NN to ARC processors.

 The library is a collection of ML algorithms (primitives) that roughly can be separated into the following groups: